Lady Luck’s Goldenrod

 Anti-inflammatory Anti-fungal Antimicrobial Antiseptic Astringent Aquaretic / Diuretic Carminative Decongestant Diaphoretic Expectorant gentle Nervine Spasmolytic Vulnerary

-A natural diuretic with astringentantiseptic qualities.
+Goldenrod is a natural diuretic with astringent & antiseptic qualities.
 It tones the bladder and is particularly helpful for minor complaints ~ bladder inflammation, kidney irritation, & urinary retention.
 Suitable for long-term use in chronic urinary issues.

 A decongestant that relieves catarrh (excess mucus) from colds, flu, and allergies, with antiseptic and antimicrobial properties that also soothe sore throats.